pyTooling/pyTooling/doc/Decorators.rst

 *****************

-When a method in a derived class shall have the same doc-string as the doc-string of the base-class, then the decorator :py:func:`~pyTooling.Decorators.InheritDocString` can be used to copy the doc-string from base-class' method to the method in the derived class.
+When a method in a derived class shall have the same doc-string as the doc-string of the base-class, then the decorator :func:`~pyTooling.Decorators.InheritDocString` can be used to copy the doc-string from base-class' method to the method in the derived class.

 .. admonition:: Example